British insurer RSA sees 25 mln stg in coronavirus claims

-LONDON, May 7 (Reuters) - British insurer RSA RSA.L said it expected its exposure from the coronavirus pandemic to total around 25 million pounds ($30.89 million), with most of the claims coming from travel insurance.
+LONDON, May 7 (Reuters) - British insurer RSA RSA.L said it expected its exposure from the coronavirus pandemic to total around 25 million pounds ($30.89 million), with claims coming from travel, wedding and event cancellation insurance.

+The home, motor and commercial insurer had received around 25,000 claims on which it would pay out, of which around 23,000 were travel claims, it said in a statement.

 ($1 = 0.8093 pounds)